jk1/Gradle-License-Report/README.md

     // Defaults to current project and all its subprojects projects = [project] + project.subprojects

-    // Adjust the configurations to use, e.g. for Android projects. configurations = ['compile']
+    // Adjust the configurations to fetch dependencies, e.g. for Android projects.
+Default is 'runtimeClasspath' configurations = ['compile']
     // Use 'ALL' to dynamically resolve all configurations:
     // configurations = ALL